nvim-neorocks/rocks/README.md

 > [!WARNING]
 >
-> **rocks is a work in progress
+> **lux is a work in progress
 > and does not have a stable release yet.**

-Rocks serves as an application for:
+Lux serves as an application for:
 - Installing and managing rocks
 - Creating Lua projects with dependencies, build scripts and desired Lua versions
 - Creating and publishing your own rocks